bochaco/react-mn-wallet-connect/TUTORIAL.md

 ## Step 3: Create WalletCard Component

+The WalletCard aggregates UI and actions related to the wallet connection: it shows status, displays the address when available, and exposes connect/disconnect actions via the Button component.

+Its main role in the app is to be the single visible component that reflects the wallet connection state and triggers the logic handled by the App component.

-The WalletCard component as implemented in the example app can be found at `src/components/WalletCard.tsx`:
+The WalletCard component as implemented in the example app can be found at [src/components/WalletCard.tsx](src/components/WalletCard.tsx).

 ```typescript
 import React from "react";